riteshf/learning-platform-template/README.md

 # Learning Content Template

-Lean, template for Git-based course content with runtime-injected questions and assignments.
+Lean, template for Git-based course content with runtime-injected questions.
 Questions are not stored here—they're managed in your backend and injected at runtime via IDs.

 ## Why this template?

 - **Git-friendly**: No merge conflicts over questions.
 Content stays small and focused.
-- **Runtime-driven**: Questions/assignments managed centrally by your platform backend.
+- **Runtime-driven**: Questions managed centrally by your platform backend.
 - **Easy to fork**: Instructors copy, rename, and customize for their own courses.
 - **Validated**: Built-in schema validation ensures consistency.
 - **Role-aware**: Instructor notes are Git-versioned but role-protected at runtime.